alanng10/class-lang/Docue/Refer/System.Infra/0.00.00/Range/a.md

 # Base
 [[System.Infra:0.00.00:Any(Any)]]
 # Define
-Represent range.
+Present range.
 Range from start to end.
 Start is start index of the range.
 End is 1 after the last index of the range.
 Index is start.
 Count is end sub start.